tocco/tocco-docs/framework/configuration/reports.rst

 * Corporate_design_business_unit

 It would be possible to create these entities manually in the admin view and add them by :ref:`Changesets` like initial values.
-But it is cumbersome to adjust report entities by changesets.
-It is even more cumbersome to review a changeset which adjusts a report.
+But it is cumbersome to adjust such entities by changesets.
+It is even more cumbersome to review a changeset which adjusts such an entity.
 An initial values changeset for an output template looks like this.

 .. code-block:: XML
    :emphasize-lines: 10, 11